About the course

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in theology, religious studies or another closely-related field.
+Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class (67% or above) undergraduate degree with honours (or equivalent international qualifications), as a minimum, in theology, religious studies or another closely-related field.
 Entrance is very competitive.

 If you hold non-UK qualifications and wish to check how your qualifications match these requirements, you can contact the National Recognition Information Centre for the United Kingdom (UK NARIC).